Lenny Borges

-Lenny Borges (born 30 April 2001) is a German professional footballer who plays as a right-back for Regionalliga Nord club Holstein Kiel II.
-He is a Germany youth international.
+Lenny Alexander Borges (born 30 April 2001) is a German professional footballer who plays as a right-back for 2.
+Bundesliga club Holstein Kiel.
+He is a former German youth international.

 Club career

-Borges was born in Salzwedel and played youth football with Lüneburger SK Hansa and Hamburger SV.
-Borges joined the AC Milan academy for an undisclosed fee in September 2019.
+Born in Salzwedel, Germany, Borges is a youth product of Lüneburger SK Hansa and Hamburger SV.

+He moved to Italy and signed with the youth academy of Serie A club AC Milan for an undisclosed fee in September 2019.

-He joined Bayern Munich II on a season-long loan in September 2020.
+Borges joined Bayern Munich II on a season-long loan in September 2020.

 International career

-Borges has played for Germany at under-17 and under-18.
+Borges represented Germany at the under-17 and under-18 levels.